Cold Plunge vs Sauna: Science-Backed Benefits, Risks & How to Choose (2026 Guide)

 When you get out and warm up, blood rushes back into the tissues, delivering fresh oxygen and nutrients.
 This "reflow" effect is part of what makes the cold-then-warm cycle so effective for athletes.

 One important caveat if you lift: If your primary goal is building muscle size, timing matters a lot.
-A 2019 study in the Journal of Applied Physiology found that cold water immersion after resistance training attenuated anabolic signaling and reduced muscle fiber hypertrophy by a striking margin -- roughly 15% muscle growth in the control group versus only 2% in the cold immersion group over 12 weeks.
-Interestingly, strength gains were not impaired.
-The practical takeaway: if you are training for hypertrophy, wait at least four hours after your workout before doing a cold plunge.
-Or save it for rest days entirely.
+A landmark 12-week trial (Roberts et al., The Journal of Physiology, 2015) found that regular post-exercise cold water immersion attenuated acute anabolic signalling and blunted long-term gains in muscle mass and type II fiber size compared with active recovery.
+A later study (Fyfe et al., Journal of Applied Physiology, 2019) similarly found that cold water immersion attenuated muscle fiber hypertrophy after whole-body resistance training -- though, notably, strength gains were not impaired in either study.
+The practical takeaway: if you are training for hypertrophy, wait at least a few hours after your workout before doing a cold plunge, or save it for rest days entirely.

 Sleep

-Cold exposure earlier in the day has been linked to improvements in slow-wave sleep -- the deep sleep stage that is critical for memory consolidation and tissue repair.
+Cold exposure has been linked to improvements in slow-wave sleep -- the deep sleep stage that is critical for memory consolidation and tissue repair.
+One crossover study in endurance runners (Frontiers in Sports and Active Living, 2021) found that whole-body cold water immersion increased the proportion of slow-wave sleep in the first part of the night and reduced nighttime arousals, although the overall sleep evidence is still mixed.
 The mechanism likely involves the post-plunge drop in core body temperature, which aligns with the natural cooling signal your body uses to initiate sleep.
 If you pair this with a mineral that supports sleep quality and muscle relaxation, you can meaningfully improve your overnight recovery.

 What Happens to Your Body in a Sauna